Anand Jain

 Anand Jain was No. 11 on the Forbes India's 40 Richest list in 2007.
-His son, Harsh Jain, is the co-founder and CEO of Indian fantasy sports company Dream11.
+His son, Harsh Jain, is the co-founder and CEO of the Indian fantasy sports company Dream11.

 Business career

 According to an article published in The Economic Times in 2005, Anand Jain was first noted in Reliance in the mid-1980s, when he crushed the bear cartel led by Manu Manek, the then kingpin of Bombay Stock Exchange.
-Later, he emerged as a key figure in the running of the day-to-day operations of the Reliance group, particularly its telecom venture Reliance Infocomm.
-In January 2005, Anil Ambani (brother of Mukesh Ambani) resigned as vice-chairman and director of IPCL, citing his differences with Anand Jain.
-In June 2005, media reported that Jain would step down from the IPCL board, after a settlement was announced between the two Ambani brothers.
+Later, he emerged as a key figure in the running of the day-to-day operations of the Reliance Group, particularly its telecom venture Reliance Infocomm.
+In January 2005, Anil Ambani (brother of Mukesh Ambani) resigned as vice chairman and director of IPCL, citing his differences with Anand Jain.
+In June 2005, media reported that Jain would step down from the IPCL board after a settlement was announced between the two Ambani brothers.
 However, in July 2005, it was reported that he has stayed on the IPCL board.

 Anand Jain has been closely associated with the Fortune 500 Reliance Group for over 25 years.
 He served as the vice-chairman of Reliance Capital and also on the Reliance group company Indian Petro Chemicals Ltd. (IPCL).